 The case study sites are:

 My role in this project has been as a consultant and since I had scant knowledge of the complexities of the river and how the relationship with the communities it passes through from source to confluence with the Thames, I considered the best way to gain insight would be to walk its course and record and reflect upon what I discovered.
-The outcome of this is a text with the working title ‘Walking Narratives of the River Lee’, which is at present a work in progress on the Hydrocitizenship website, with the expectation that it will be complete before the Summer of 2017.
+The outcome of this is a text, “Cinderella River” which is available now.